The town of Williamsburg plans to replace the

 The Neighborhood’s Proposal: A Bicycle Boulevard

 Though we have no hesitancy about bicycling on South Main St., we recognize that bike safety along the street could be enhanced.
 Both the Greenway committee and the neighborhood propose reducing the speed limit to 20 mph and installing multiple speed humps to keep cars from speeding.
-In addition, we propose widening the the roadway between Fort Hill Rd. and Bridge St. to the same 14-foot lane widths found in the upper part of the street.
+In addition, we propose widening the roadway between Fort Hill Rd. and Bridge St. to the same 14-foot lane widths found in the upper part of the street.
 The details of our proposal can be found here: Neighborhood Proposal.

 These changes, together with sharrow bicycle markings on the street and appropriate signage, are elements of what is referred to as a “bicycle boulevard” or “neighborhood greenway”: changes that shift the priority on a street from car-centric to bicycle-primary.
 With these changes, the 1/4-mile section of South Main St. between Fort Hill Rd. and the future Rt.
 9 bike path will in effect become a bikeway where cars are allowed to carefully navigate.